runZeroInc/sshamble/README.md

 # sshamble

-SSHamble is research tool for SSH implementations that includes:
+SSHamble is a research tool for SSH implementations that includes:

 * Interesting attacks against authentication
 * Post-session authentication attacks